447 – Premium payable under the Québec prescription drug insurance plan

 Completing and sending us Schedule K does not mean you are registering for the Québec prescription drug insurance plan.
 If you want to register for the plan or would like more information, consult the RAMQ website.

 If you choose to pay your spouse's premium, complete Schedule K and leave box 449 blank.
-Your spouse must enter “20” in box 449 of his or her return.
+Your spouse must enter “20” in box 449 of their return.

 14 | You were covered throughout the year by basic prescription drug insurance provided by a group insurance plan of which you were a member. |